Belloy-Lab/AD_SexBiased_Genomics_Proteomics/01_PWAS/04_Tables&Figures.md

 ### EUR AD PWAS sex-specific hits, and corresponding AFR PWAS of AD findings and cross-ancestry consistency results
-Sex-specific AD PWAS results for the sex-specific genes identified in the principal European sex-specific AD PWAS, and corresponding findings in the sex-stratified AFR AD PWAS and the combined sample-size weighted results.
-Observations of sex heterogeneity concistency are indicated.
-EUR findings were considered consistent in African ancestry analyses if the P-value in the discovery sex improved after meta-analyzing the EUR and AFR findings, while the opposite sex maintained P>0.05.
-The most significant findings across the primary and secondary discoveries are reported when applicable.

 ```bash
 Rscript PWAS/analysis_codes/Fgiures_Tables/TableS23.R \
         --dir PWAS/Figures_Tables/ \